-6 Pristine Hidden Beaches Throughout Colorado You’ve Got To Visit This Summer
+6 Pristine Hidden Beaches Throughout Colorado You’ve Got To Visit ASAP

-When most people think of beaches, they think of such tropical locations as Mexico, Hawaii, and Florida, but if you a tried and true Coloradan, you know that we have several beautiful beaches and lakes of our own!
-If you are craving a pseudo-tropical getaway, we recommend visiting one (or all) of these 6 hidden Colorado beaches:
+When most people think of beaches, they think of such tropical locations as Mexico, Hawaii, and Florida (or better yet, the Florida Keys), but if you are a tried-and-true Coloradan, you know very well that we have several beautiful beaches and lakes of our own that may or may not totally rival those vacation-destination beaches you see in the movies.
+If you are craving a pseudo-tropical getaway, we recommend visiting one (or all) of these six awe-inspiring hidden Colorado beaches: